vmpr0be/ntoseye/README.md

 | `~ OR ~ [ProcessorNumber]` | Display current processor number or set current processor. |
 | `:[CallbackName] <Args>` | Call to Lua callback. |

-## Lua API
+## C API

-For scripts to be visible to `ntoseye`, they need to be stored in `$XDG_CONFIG_HOME/ntoseye/scripts/`.
-This folder is create automatically when you run `ntoseye` for the first time.
+For plugins to be visible to `ntoseye`, they need to be stored in `$XDG_CONFIG_HOME/ntoseye/plugins/`.
+This folder is created automatically when you run `ntoseye` for the first time.

-There are a few example lua scripts provided in `./examples`.
-Documentation is not available yet.
+For functionality, look at examples in `examples/` or the public header `include/ntoseye/ntoseye.h`.

 ## Credits